Holidays in Spain – What makes Spain a perfect holiday destination?

 Flamenco, where energy meets passion

-The music and dance is full of passion and intensity and truly identifies the people of Spain on so man levels, holidays in Spain would not be complete without seeing the unique art of flamenco dancing.
+It is said that the most beautiful Flamenco spectacles you’ll find in Andalucia, especially at weddings celebrations or one of the many festivals and fiestas held in Andalucia and around Spain each year.
+The unique music and dance is full of passion and intensity and truly identifies the people of Spain on so many levels, holidays in Spain would not be complete without seeing the art of flamenco dancing.

 Gastronomy in Spain – a way of life